Ana-Niko-byte/zenlist/README.md

 - Your Workspaces

-Once the user registers an account, they will get access to the '_Your Workspaces tab_' in the navigation bar and footer.
+Once the user registers an account, they will get access to the `Your Workspaces tab` in the navigation bar and footer.
 This tab will take them to a dedicated page where they may view all of their environments (workspaces) and tasks.
 If there are no workspaces, the user will see a different design with a button to create their first workspace.

-Additionally, this tab can be accessed from the home page jumbotron, which displays a '_My Workspaces_' button.
+Additionally, this tab can be accessed from the home page jumbotron, which displays a `My Workspaces` button.

 Page with Workspaces -
 ![workspaces](static/images/workspaces.png)